 Arrive in Dublin – we can help with travel should you require it – and immediately set off, taking the first of your train journeys, from the capital to the City of Cork.
 Upon arrival you’ll be met by a friendly local driver and whisked 30 minutes down the coast to the colourful fishing village of Kinsale, the centre of Ireland’s vivacious culinary scene, and where you’ll find more restaurants per head than anywhere else in the country.

 You’ll get here in plenty of time to start exploring, perhaps to Desmond Castle and the International Wine Museum, or a troll around tbhe harbour and up the hill to impressive Charles Fort for superb views of town.

 With so many great places to eat, there’s no better way to try a few of the best than in the company of our specially chosen local expert guide.
 With stories of the town, its history and the origins of the very food you’ll taste, this leisurely walk through the colourful lanes is the perfect introduction to Kinsale and its flavours.

 Enjoy a private road transfer the short distance to Cork City, boarding the train here at Kent Station for your westbound journey to the Kingdom of Kerry and its capital, Killarney.
 The train first travels North to the town of Mallow, where a brief stop sees a change to the train for Killarney.
 From Mallow, the line spears west through Banteer and Rathmore before arriving in vivid Killarney.

 Just a few short steps from the railway station (with help at hand should you require it), this small, family owned hotel has for many decades enjoyed a position at the very centre of life in Killarney.
 Beautifully presented rooms decorated in neutral tones, and the popular bar and restaurant serve lunch, a fine afternoon tea and dinner to locals and visitors alike, while the lounge with its crackling log fire is a relaxing spot from which to plan your evening out.
-Beautifully presented rooms decorated in neutral tones help soothe away any cares as you being to really relax in to your holiday.
+Beautifully presented rooms decorated in neutral tones help soothe away any cares as you begin to really relax in to your holiday.